-Cultural competence is how well we can understand different cultures and use that knowledge to empathize and work productively with those of different national, racial, religious, gender, socio-economic, and other backgrounds.
+Cultural competency is how well we can understand different cultures and use that knowledge to empathize and work productively with those of different national, racial, religious, gender, socio-economic, and other backgrounds.

 As we cross the finish line of the pandemic, many organizations are turning to the hybrid work style: some employees work remotely and others in-person at the office at different times.

 What does culture have to do with the hybrid world?

 In a word, everything.
 Every interaction you have with a colleague, client, or customer is rooted in each individual’s cultural programming.
 Thus, you cannot assume that those you interact with on a day-to-day basis think, work, or communicate in ways that are natural to you and your culture.